apache/horaedb/CONTRIBUTING.md

 To open a PR you will need to have a Github account.
 Fork the `horaemeta` repo and work on a branch on your fork.
-When you have completed your changes, or you want some incremental feedback make a Pull Request to CeresDB [here](https://github.com/CeresDB/horaemeta/compare).
+When you have completed your changes, or you want some incremental feedback make a Pull Request to HoraeDB [here](https://github.com/CeresDB/horaemeta/compare).

 If you want to discuss some work in progress then please prefix `[WIP]` to the PR title.

 For PRs that you consider ready for review, verify the following locally before you submit it:

-* you have a coherent set of logical commits, with messages conforming to the [Conventional Commits](https://github.com/CeresDB/ceresdb/docs/conventional-commit.md) specification;
+* you have a coherent set of logical commits, with messages conforming to the [Conventional Commits](https://github.com/CeresDB/horaedb/docs/conventional-commit.md) specification;
 * all the tests and/or benchmarks pass, including documentation tests;
 * the code is correctly formatted and all linter checks pass; and
 * you haven't left any "code cruft" (commented out code blocks etc).